March 24, 2022

 Preview

-As early as February 22, WPI’s International House was in touch with our Ukrainian and Russian students to help them understand and take advantage of university support structures.
+As early as February 22, WPI’s International Student and Scholars Office was in touch with our Ukrainian and Russian students to help them understand and take advantage of university support structures.
 For these students, the war can mean being cut-off from family, friends, and finances, which brings the associated repercussions of how to keep living and learning amid emotional and economic crisis.
 “We are here for the students and have been since the beginning.
 A critical part of our work is to anticipate needs and strongly advocate,” said Colleen Callahan-Panday, director of international student life.
 “Our doors are open to answer questions and provide essential support,” she added, noting work underway regarding financial help, housing, and work for the summer and beyond.

 Activities and accommodations to support Ukrainian and Russian students also involve many other offices across campus including Financial Aid, Bursar, Career Development Center, Student Development and Counseling Center, and the Housing & Residential Experience Center.
 And the students themselves are engaged in outreach, curating content on a web page that offers suggested ways to help.